Computer Science Master's Degree FAQ (for Prospective Students)

 these.
 If you are still a course or two away from completing these,

-you may wish to contact the graduate program coordinator for
+you may wish to contact the graduate program director for additional

 Do I need to take the prerequisite courses at Hunter?